erich-hs/AnyData/README.md

 Endpoint(method="get", endpoint="/observations/{seriesNames}/{format}", params={'start_date': '2020-01-01'}, path_params={'seriesNames': 'FXCADJPY', 'format': 'json'})
 ```

+---

 ### A simple and elegant way to interact with REST APIs

+A `DataAPI` object is a collection of `Endpoint` sessions.

-Instantiate from a base URL and manage endpoints individually
+1. You can instantiate a collection from a base URL and manage endpoints individually.

 ```python
 from anydata import DataAPI